+The Anatomy of the shoulder is complex.
 The shoulder joint complex is actually made up of three smaller joints; the gleno-humeral joint, the acromio-clavicular joint and the sterno-clavicular joint.

 The gleno-humeral joint